bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 There is an experimental script that is included in the base directory of this project called **new-led-monitor.sh** that could serve as the basis for a replacement led status monitor.
+Note that this script has not been thoroughly tested but might serve as the basis for future work.

 #### Power Management
 In the new kernel there's no ability to suspend or to power down one of